 SIPEF believes in being a responsible employer and a “good neighbour”, and translates these concepts into realities.

 Fair labour practices are the norm in all our operations.
-Permanent and casual workers alike are employed according to labour regulations, and receive fair pay.
+Permanent and casual workers alike are employed according to labour regulations, and receive at least minimum wage.
 There is no tolerance for trafficked or forced labour; for the presence of under-age workers; or for any form of discrimination.